hashbangcode/phenkal/README.md

 A number of different "filesets" available in the project that are used by the build.
 These will include or exclude files within the Drupal site.

-- exclude_all_javascript
-- exclude_all_php
-- exclude_custom_drupal_javascript
+- __exclude_all_javascript__ :
+A list of JavaScript files to ignore within the project.

-- exclude_custom_drupal_php
+- __exclude_all_php__ :
+A list of PHP files to ignore within the project.

-- include_all_javascript
+- __exclude_custom_drupal_javascript__ :
+A list of custom JavaScript files stored within custom Drupal modules or themes to ignore within the project.

-- include_all_php
+- __exclude_custom_drupal_php__ :
+A list of custom PHP files stored within custom Drupal modules or themes to ignore within the project.

-- include_custom_drupal_javascript
+- __include_all_javascript__ :
+A list of JavaScript files to include within the project.

-- include_custom_drupal_php
+- __include_all_php__ :
+A list of PHP files to include within the project.

+- __include_custom_drupal_javascript__ : A list of custom JavaScript files stored within custom Drupal modules or themes to include within the project.

+- __include_custom_drupal_php__ : A list of custom PHP files stored within custom Drupal modules or themes to include within the project.

-Codesniffer
+PHP Codesniffer
 -----------

-When installing codesniffer you'll want to use the correct version for the version of Drupal that you are running.
+When installing PHP Codesniffer you'll want to use the correct version for the version of Drupal that you are running.

 For Drupal 7 you need to run codesniffer lower than version 2.